Luccwar/teste-urcamp-VazeaCup/README_EN.md

 # Varzea Cup - Project only available in Brazilian Portuguese

 Hello, this project was developed as part of an evaluation for Urcamp.
-I would like to highlight that the pure PHP project is complete; however, due to complications during development, it was only possible to create the API, without a front-end to consume the data.
+I would like to highlight that the pure PHP project is complete, however, due to complications during development, it was only possible to create the API, without a front-end to consume the data.

 ## Tables of Content